Airtable vs Monday.com: Which project management tool should you choose?

-Managing your projects efficiently and making sure nothing falls through the cracks is essential to running a business successfully.
-But which tool can optimize your workflow best?
+Managing your projects efficiently, and making sure nothing falls through the cracks, is essential to running a business well.
+But which tool fits your workflow best?
+And what happens when the one you prefer is missing a feature the other offers?

-In this article, you’ll get a deeper look into the pros and cons of each platform, their pricing plans, and how you can use Softr to plug the gaps of Airtable.
+In this article, you'll get a closer look at the pros, cons, and pricing of each platform, plus how you can use Softr to turn either tool's data into a secure custom app.

-Airtable is a project management software and spreadsheet-database hybrid that allows for creating and sharing relational databases.
-These databases then allow teams and organizations to manage projects in many views including calendar, Gantt, and Kanban.
+Airtable is a project management tool and spreadsheet-database hybrid that lets you create and share relational databases.
+Those databases let teams manage projects in many views, including calendar, Gantt, and Kanban.

-Monday.com, on the other hand, is a project management platform that helps teams with time tracking, automating their workflow, streamlining operations, and improving collaboration.
-This highly customizable tool allows users to visualize their workflow as Kanban boards, timelines, or calendars.
+monday.com, on the other hand, is a project management platform that helps teams with time tracking, workflow automation, streamlined operations, and collaboration.
+This highly customizable tool lets users visualize their work as Kanban boards, timelines, or calendars.

 Some of the main differences between the two platforms include: